sagefy/sagefy/CONTRIBUTING.md

 - Use `body` for body, message, description.
 - Use `kind` for kind or type.
 - When the number of kinds is unknown, use `tags` instead.
-- Use `_tablename` to refer to the name of another table.
 - When the relationship is...
     - 1 to 1: Should probably use embedding.
 Otherwise, use the same ID for both.
     - 1 to many: Put the "1" ID into the "many" rows.